sb255/Getting-started-with-GIT/Readme.md

 `ssh-keygen -p -f ~/.ssh/id_rsa` </br>
 ADDING or UPDATING a passphrase for the private key
->Use a passphrase for the private key to make it even more secure
+>Use a passphrase for the private key to make it even more secure.
 </br>

 `ssh-add -K ~/.ssh/id_rsa` </br>
 Avoiding Terminal to ask for Passphrase for the private key(Adding identity to SSH agent)
 </br>
->You can ignore this command if you want to be asked for a passphrase each time you push, pull etc
+>You can ignore the above command if you want to be asked for a passphrase each time you push, pull etc.
 </br>

 `ls -al ~/.ssh` </br>